arukanoido/promod/index.md

 <a href="https://i.imgur.com/FOHe1jo.png" target="_blank" rel="noopener noreferrer">![main menu mod settings](https://i.imgur.com/L6DKtpA.png)</a>

 A mod settings menu is provided for configuring mod features.
 This mod settings menu is designed as a modular system which can be dropped into other mods and used quickly.
+As the mod is open source, we encourage you to use this mod settings module in your mods.
 See the [Settings Tutorial](https://arukanoido.github.io/swc-mod/settings-tutorial) for detailed instructions.

 # <a name="casters">Casting Features</a>
 All of the following features are only available to users in Admin Cam.